 The concept of forensic entomology dates back to the 1300s, however, only in the last several decades has it been systematically explored as a feasible resource in criminal investigations.
-It is the application and study of insects as they relate to certain criminal acts.
-Forensic entomology is primarily associated with death investigations, but it may also be used to detect drugs and poisons, determine the location of an incident, and find the presence and time of inflicted wounds.
+It is the application and study

 The insects found on a corpse will give a forensic entomologist an estimate of how long the body has been dead.
 This estimate will always be a range of time.
 This range may vary from a few hours to a day or two, to perhaps several months, to bodies that have been dead for several years.